What to do After The Big Chop

+What to do after the big chop?
+Moisturize.
 Moisturizing is very important.
 Like many other women, my natural hair dries very quickly.
 Just like l did, I will advise that you get a good moisturizer.
 I also have my wash bottle with me most of the time.
-I got that after I did my big chop and contains a mixture of water, coconut oil and a protein based liquid leave-in conditioner.
+I got that after I did my big chop and contains a mixture of water, coconut oil and a protein-based liquid leave-in conditioner.
 I spray on my hair whenever it becomes dry and cranky.

 Protect your hair